tfmorris/wearscript-docs/eyetracking.rst

 Eye Tracking
 ============

-We developed a custom eye tracker for Glass so that we can experiment with using it as an input device.
-It is for research and development purposes, there is a lot of potential for this sub-project but it is still early so bare with us.
+We have developed a custom eye tracker for Glass so that we can experiment with using it as an input device.
+It is for research and development purposes.
+There is a lot of potential for this sub-project but it is still early so bear with us.
 See the video below for details of this project.
 Code is available at https://github.com/wearscript/wearscript-eyetracking

 .. raw:: html